- Add oil to pot, or Dutch oven.

 - Add onions to the pan and cook until lightly browned.
-Stir in the carrots and garlic and sauté lightly.
+Stir in the carrots and garlic and sauté.

-- Add vegetable stock, turn to medium-high, stir until thicken.
+- Add the remaining vegetable stock, turn to medium-high, stir until thicken.
 Reduce heat.
 Scrape the bottom when stirring to remove all the pieces on the bottom of the pot.

 - Garnish with Parsley.